Coffee and its History

 Parkinson risk lowered by up to 60% it isn´t absolutely clear why the risk and even the effect can be hindered a bit.
 Some people think it´s the dopamine which helps the body to stay more focused and tense.

-Studies show that risk to commit suicide can decrease by up to 50% when drinking more than 2 cups of coffee a day.
+Studies show that risk to commit suicide can decrease by up to 50% when drinking more than 2 cups of coffee a day, but the trustworthy of the study isn´t fully clear.

 Caffeine can increase your blood pressure it depends on your health and general blood pressure if that is a good or bad thing or doesn´t matter.
 I would definitely keep an eye on my data if I already had high blood pressure.